tiyd-fee-2016-02/lessons/week-2/js-objects-101.md

-_With special thanks to the Cyberwizard Institute and Girl Develop It! for many of the examples!_
+_With special thanks to the Cyberwizard Institute for many of the examples!_

 # Objects